JKGDevs/jkgalaxies.net/README.md

 #### root ####
 Contains the main parts of the web page.
-* html files (such as index.html, about.html, etc.)
 * index.html the primary web page, just contains a brief description and announcement feeds, directs to other pages.
 * about.html explains what the mod is and has some media showing the mod off, also links to the faq page.
 * faq.html answers common questions about the mod and provides general information and links to resources.